ministryofjustice/cloud-platform-user-docs/03-monitoring-an-app/002-how-to-create-alarms.md

 ## Creating a slack webhook and amend Alertmanager
 This step requires the Cloud Platform team to create a receiver in [Alertmanager](https://github.com/ministryofjustice/cloud-platform-infrastructure/blob/master/terraform/cloud-platform-components/templates/prometheus-operator.yaml.tpl#L115) and a [Slack webhook](https://api.slack.com/incoming-webhooks).

-Use the #ask-cloud-platform Slack channel to request a new alert route in Alertmanager.
+Create a ticket to request a new alert route in Alertmanager.
 The team will need the following information:

 - namespace name
 - team name